 - How many learners do I need to train?

-- Will I need a third party to create my content or can I provide it myself?
+- Will I need a third party to create my training content or can I create it myself?

-- If not, what kind of content do I need? (formats, gamified content or not, duration...)
+- What type of content do I need?

 - What do I hope to achieve with the training and how long will it take?